Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Introduction

 \section{Introduction}

-Anderson localization is a fundamental quantum phenomenon in which quantum waves become localized due to disorder \cite{Anderson1958,Lee1985,Wiersma1997,Topolancik2007,Schwartz2007,Lopez2012,Manai2015,Whitney2014} in their environment.
-This phenomenon was initially investigated by Philip W. Anderson in 1958 and has since been observed in various systems, including cold atoms \cite{Billy2008,R0ati2008,Kon2011,Jen2011,Seme2015,Pas2017}, acoustic waves \cite{Hu2008}, microwave cavities \cite{Cha2000,Pradhan2000}, and more.
+Anderson localization is a fundamental quantum phenomenon in which quantum waves become localized due to disorder \cite{Anderson1958} in their environment.
 In a three-dimensional (3D) scenario with uncorrelated disorder, the system exhibits an energy-dependent transition from extended to localized eigenstates.
-This critical energy level, denoted as $E_c$, is known as the mobility edge \cite{Mott1987}.
-The mobility edge plays a crucial role in shaping the properties and behavior of the system, including its conductivity \cite{Herrera2023,YWang2022}, thermoelectric response \cite{Chiaracane2020,Yamamoto2017}, and other transport properties \cite{Zhou2023,WZhang2022}.

-In contrast to traditional Anderson models with uncorrelated disorder, where even a minuscule amount of disorder leads to complete localization in 1D and 2D cases, the 1D Aubry-Andr\'{e} (AA) model with a quasiperiodic modulation demonstrates a metal-insulator transition at a finite value of the onsite potential's amplitude \cite{Aubry1980,Lahini2009}.
-In the standard AA model, all eigenstates shift from extended to localized states, driven by its self-dual property \cite{Longhi2019,Long2019}.
-By introducing energy-dependent self-duality, various generalized AA models with exact mobility edges have been devised\cite{Biddle2010,Liu2020,Wang2020,Tliu2020,Xu2022}.
-These models include 1D AA models with long-range hoppings \cite{Biddle2010} and a unique form of onsite incommensurate modulation \cite{Ganeshan2015,Li2017,Deng2019,Xu2020}.
-Recent research has explored a class of more general models that go beyond the dual transformation and can be solved using mathematical techniques.
+This critical energy level, denoted as $E_c$, is known as the mobility edge.
+The mobility edge plays a crucial role in shaping the properties and behavior of the system, including its conductivity \cite{YWang2022} and thermoelectric response \cite{Chiaracane2020}.
+In contrast to traditional Anderson models with uncorrelated disorder, where even a minuscule amount of disorder leads to complete localization in 1D and 2D cases, the 1D Aubry-Andr\'{e} (AA) model with a quasiperiodic modulation demonstrates a metal-insulator transition at a finite value of the onsite potential's amplitude \cite{Aubry1980} without mobility edges.
+Recently, various generalized AA models have been devised \cite{Biddle2010,Ganeshan2015,Wang2020,Xu2022}, which can display exact mobility edges.
 Importantly, quasiperiodic systems can give rise to a third category of states known as multifractal states \cite{Dai2023}, which exhibit both extended and non-ergodic properties.
-Consequently, in addition to the mobility edge, a novel type of mobility edge between multifractal and localized states has been proposed \cite{Liu2022}.
+Consequently, in addition to the mobility edge, a novel type of mobility edge between multifractal and localized states has been proposed \cite{Liu2022,Zhou2023}.
 This concept holds significant importance in developing models with multifractal states.